KiCad/kicad-source-mirror/Documentation/development/compiling.md

 ## GIT Version Control System ## {#git}

-The official source code repository is hosted on [Launchpad][] and requires git to get the latest source.
+The official source code repository is hosted on [Launchpad][] and requires [git][] to get the latest source.
 If you prefer to use [GitHub][] there is a read only mirror of the official KiCad repository.
 Do not submit pull requests to GitHub.
-Changes should be sent to the KiCad developer's [mailing list][] as an attached patch with [PATCH] at the beginning of the subject.
+Changes should be sent to the KiCad developer's [mailing list][] using `git format-patch` and attaching the patch with [PATCH] at the beginning of the subject or using `git send-email` to send your commit directly to the developer's [mailing list][].

 ## Doxygen Code Documentation Generator ## {#doxygen_section}